Aralia Plants (Polyscias) Indoor Care, Propagation and Common Problems with Remedies

 Watering

-Water Polyscias liberally during the growing season and allow the soil to dry out slightly between waterings to keep it moderately moist.
+Water your Polyscias Plant liberally during the growing season and allow the soil to dry out slightly between waterings to keep it moderately moist.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as Aralia do not like to sit in soggy soil as it is prone to root-rot disease.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as Aralia do not like to sit in soggy soil as it is prone to root-rot and death of the plant.

 Light Requirements

-Aralia grows best in bright light but away from direct sunlight.
+Aralia Plants grow best in bright light.
+Keep it away from direct sunlight to prevent scorching of the leaves.
 However, it will adapt to light shade but will grow much slower.

 Regularly turn the pot to ensure the plant receives light on all sides for uniform growth to prevent lopsided growth.